 Missouri Cultural Resource Inventory

-Located in the Department of Natural Resources' Lewis and Clark State Office Building in Jefferson City, the Cultural Resource Inventory is open to the public and serves both as a comprehensive database for cultural resource management and a valuable research archive.
+Located in the Missouri State Park headquarters building at 1659 East Elm Street, Jefferson City, the Cultural Resource Inventory is open to the public and serves both as a comprehensive database for cultural resource management and a valuable research archive.

 Consultant research hours are by appointment only Monday-Friday 9:30 a.m. to 4:30 p.m.
 Please contact 573-751-4589 at least two business days prior to the day you wish to review records to ensure the materials you need will be available.